 To keep track of your metrics and analyze them effectively, you need to invest in the right set of tools.

-For example, Google Analytics and Google Webmaster Tools are free, accurate, must-have tools for recording and analyzing your SEO and other digital marketing campaigns.
+For example, Google Analytics and Google Search Console are free, accurate, must-have tools for recording and analyzing your SEO and other digital marketing campaigns.
 Monitor Backlinks gives you all of your key organic traffic, keyword ranking and backlink information on a silver platter (try the 30-day free trial and get a taste, here).
 Hootsuite shows your performance on social media.

 You can even consider combining these tools and observing all your metrics from a single KPI dashboard like Reportz.
 This way, your team will get a real-time insight into the performance of your digital marketing campaigns, make data-driven decisions and solve problems instantly.

 By choosing tools that cover all the segments of your digital marketing campaign, you’ll be able to see which KPIs are most critical to your business.
 You might find that one is a huge indicator of your performance and revenue, while others just don’t matter too much.

 Now that you’ve given a little thought to tools for KPI tracking, we can move on to your major digital marketing KPIs.